yuhengen/proj3-mist-adonis/README.md

 # Technologies
 - [ReactJS](https://reactjs.org/), [AdonisJS](https://adonisjs.com/) and CSS for structuring and styling the website
+- [AdonisJS](https://adonisjs.com/) for admin page and data rendering
+- MySQL as database to store data via CRUD
 - Javascript to implement interactivty with website
 - [Bootstrap](https://getbootstrap.com/) for Navbar and other Bootstrap components
 - [GitHub](https://github.com/) for version control and repositories
 - [GitPod](https://gitpod.io/) as coding platform
 - [Axios](https://github.com/axios/axios) to read from JSON files and database
-- [AdonisJS](https://adonisjs.com/) for admin page and data rendering
 - GIMP for image editing
 - [Am I Responsive Checker](http://ami.responsivedesign.is/) to ensure my platform is mobile responsive